You are hereHome /

 Japanese Joint B.A./M.A.
 Program

 The joint B.A./M.A. degree in Japanese/Asian Languages recognizes the need for master’s-level training upon entering the job market in a variety of sectors that call for highly advanced proficiency in the Japanese language, knowledge of the culture of Japan and its literature, and the skills aquired by B.A. and M.A. graduates in the humanities: research, analysis, interpretation, translation, and communication.
 The degree gives highly motivated B.A. students the opportunity to earn an M.A. degree using an accelerated undergraduate program in combination with a fifth year of study.
 Students must have an overall GPA of 3.25 to apply to the program and should have completed all of their MAPS/Core requirements by the end of their sophomore year.
 No GRE is required.
 Application is open only to CU-Boulder students.
-Students must complete a written application (application forms are available in the department office), which will include three letters of recommendation, at least one from a full-time member of the Japanese faculty, by September 1 of their junior year.
+Students must complete a written application (application forms are available in the department office), which will include a statement of purpose, a writing sample, and three letters of recommendation, at least one from a full-time member of the Japanese faculty, by September 1 of their junior year (or, in exceptional circumstances, during a student's senior year).

 The joint B.A./M.A. degree requires 147 hours (117 undergraduate and 30 graduate) of coursework, with grades of 3.0 or above in all degree courses and an overall GPA of 3.0.
 That is, one graduate course counts toward the B.A. as well as toward the M.A.
 Students are mentored by the undergraduate advisor in consultation with the graduate director and must meet with both every semester to ensure the student is designing a program of study that can be completed in five years.